saskasandholm/this-or-that-frame/VERCEL_DEPLOYMENT.md

 4. Uses `--prod` and `--force` flags for a production deployment

 You may need to update the script with the current deployment URL if you create a new deployment.

+## Troubleshooting

+### Common Issues

+1. **Frame Not Detected**

+   - Make sure your frame API URL is correct (https://frame-lovat.vercel.app/api)
+   - Verify that all environment variables are set correctly
+   - Check server logs for any API errors

+2. **Wallet Connection Issues**

+   - Remember that wallet connection only works within the Farcaster client
+   - The warning icon is expected when viewing directly on the web
+   - Test wallet functionality through the Warpcast Frame Validator

+3. **Environment Variable Problems**
+   - If the frame doesn't display correctly, check that all environment variables are set
+   - Ensure URLs are using the correct domain (frame-lovat.vercel.app)

+## Future Maintenance

+1. When updating the project, always test changes locally before deploying
+2. After deployment, validate frame functionality using the Warpcast Frame Validator
+3. Keep the deployment script updated with the current production URL
+4. Monitor Vercel logs for any errors or performance issues